Anyone who lifts weights, runs, or plays sports understands the importance of protecting the knees from potential damage.

 Be sure to read customer reviews before making a final decision.

-In this section, we’ll review the top compression knee sleeves currently available on the market.
+In this section, I’ll review the top compression knee sleeves currently available on the market.

 These selections are based on several criteria, including durability, comfort, price, and overall customer satisfaction.